jeetsukumaran/vim-pythonsense/README.md

 ```
 in your "~/.vimrc".

-Then (unless you specify you want all or motion key mappings suppressed entirely), the "Pythonsense" semantic class/method/function motions will be bound to the keys below:
+Then (unless you specify you want all or motion key mappings suppressed entirely), the "Pythonsense" semantic class/method/function motions will be bound to the [alternate keys below](#alternate-motion-key-mapping-list):

 - "`]k`"  : Move (forward) to the beginning of the *next* Python class.
 - "`]K`"  : Move (forward) to the end of the *current* Python class.